Crisis 22

 View over Paris, at dusk, from the Maine-Montparnasse tower, equirectilinear projection version, 9 February 2008, Author: Benh LIEU SONG (from Wikimedia Commons)

-The gap between seeing the beauty in life and seeing the world as it is is getting harder to bridge, just as the golden bridge dreamt of by Sun Tzu is getting harder to build — as the West brings in the Leopards and Storm Shadows, the Atacms and Scalps, the F-16s and who knows what next.
+The gap between seeing the beauty in life and seeing the world as it is is getting harder to bridge, just as the golden bridge dreamt of by Sun Tzu is getting harder to build — as the West brings in the Leopards and Storm Shadows, the ATACMS and SCALPs, the F-16s and who knows what next.
 Not that we shouldn’t stand up to Russia’s hideous assault; just that it’s starting to feel as much like Armageddon as “Achilles Last Stand.”

 🌉